txpipe-shop/partnerchain-reference-implementation/docs/tutorial/use_case_application.md

 example.
 Hence we chose **Asteria**, which showcases the capabilities of the eUTxO model, particularly its concurrency benefits.

-Those not familiar with  mechanics of the game can check the [game README](../../game/README.md#game-usage).
+Those not familiar with the mechanics of the game can check the [game README](../../game/README.md#game-usage).

 ## Technical details